Centralist Republic of Mexico: Independence of Texas

 On 2 March 1836, after a decade of failing to gain provincial autonomy, Texas declared its independence at Washington on the Brazos.
 Among the delegates voting for independence was the Mexican liberal statesman Lorenzo de Zavala, who had fled to Texas in the aftermath of the fall of the First Republic.

 Santa Anna led his troops north to deal with the rebellious Mexican provinces of Zacatecas and Texas.
 The Zacatecas revolt was crushed, and Santa Anna then directed his forces towards Texas.
 The Battle of the Alamo ended with a Mexican victory on 6 March 1836.
 Santa Anna, however, was routed and captured by Sam Houston at the Battle of San Jacinto on 21 April.
 Santa Anna subsequently signed a treaty recognizing Texan Independence.
 On 29 July 1836, the Mexican government issued a manifesto disavowing Santa Anna's recognition of Texan independence and urging a continuation of the war.

 Meanwhile, Corro's administration had ended and Anastasio Bustamante, who had previously been president during the First Mexican Republic was again elected president in 1837.

 Anastasio Bustamante's rule

 Shortly after the inauguration, news arrived that the Spanish government had recognized Mexican independence, in a treaty concluded at Madrid with the Mexican plenipotentiary, Miguel Santa María on 28 December 1836, while Corro was still president.
-The treaty was ratified by the Mexican congress on May 1837.
+The treaty was ratified by the Mexican congress in May 1837.

+Río Arriba Rebellion

+The Mestizo and Pueblo populations of Santa Fe de Nuevo México rebelled against the Centralist Republic in the 1837 Río Arriba Rebellion.
+Rebel governor José María González he floated a plan to invite foreigners to join the rebellion and annex New Mexico to the United States in return for support of the rebellion.
+This proposal weakened his support internally.
+Pablo Montoya overthrew González and betrayed him to the Centralists in return for amnesty for his faction.